Top banner bamboo green Taikiken

 In spite of the difficulty of explaining the profound meaning of ki in words, I think I can make something of its nature clear by referring to the spinning of a child's top.
 A top that turns rapidly about its axis, seems to be standing still, but anything that comes into contact with its whirling sides is sharply and forcefully dashed away. .
 A practitioner of the martial arts who generates the power of ki is like the spinning top.
 Though from the outside he seems perfectly calm and still, an opponent who comes into contact with him is immediately driven away by the force of the man's ki.

 There are no fixed forms in Taikiken.
-Although this book presents methods of defense and attack they are only examples of the kinds of attacks and defenses that are possible.
+Although this book presents methods of defense and attack they are only examples of the kinds of attacks and defences that are possible.
 Practicing to perfect Zen and hai (see p.24) constitute the basis of training.
 When one comes into contact with an opponent, one's body must be able to move with complete freedom.
 Forcing large and small people to practice the same forms is meaningless.
 Furthermore, excess attention to forms only kills freedom of motion.
 Taikiken aims at allowing each individual to use the body motions that suit him.
 This is both the outstanding merit and one of the greatest difficulties of Taikiken.
 A person only begins to bud as a true practitioner of martial arts of the inner school when he is able to employ the movements that are inherent in his own body.
 It is because Taikiken allows the person to evolve his own forms of motion that it is sometimes referred to as lacking, yet having, forms.

 One of the important points in Taikiken training is the disassociation of the body parts; the arms must be trained to act on their own and alone.